 Iron Man is not exactly thick with these moments, but there is one that always gets me: In #22 of the first volume, Janice Cord, Tony Stark's love interest of several years, gets dragged into a three-way battle between Iron Man, Crimson Dynamo and Titanium Man.
 As she dies her fading last words are "You called me 'darling'... strange... it sounded so much... like the way Tony says it to me...".
 She never even knew.
 And the superhero business was definitely not her world.
 She was practically the definition of an innocent bystander.

 The last issue of perpetually B-list Marvel hero Quasar's solo series.
 Thanks to various cosmic events, his girlfriend has been sealed away on an alternate Earth that she can never leave and he can never visit (as ordained by The Living Tribunal, essentially God's personal representative).
 His security company is on the verge of collapse.
 And one of his nastier villains escapes his other-dimensional imprisonment and threatens everyone he loves, causing Quasar to pull a Faking the Dead to his friends and family, and self-exile from Earth.
-Specifics change, but his overall happy level has barely fluctuated much from this degree of suck right to the present day (he's currently stuck somewhere between alive and undead, though this at least looks like it might change soon).
+Specifics change, but his overall happy level has barely fluctuated much from this degree of suck right to the present day.

 In the last issue of the mini-series The Thanos Imperative we have Mistress Death walk silently away from a distraught Thanos, who has just destroyed a whole universe to please her and prove to her that he loves her.
 As she walks away, a human-faced Death sheds a tear, as she knows that he will forever be kept alive and never be hers to love.
 Something about Gods and such never being able to love is especially sad.